shantam-8/kivy-scannerapp/README.md

-# kivy-scannerapp
+# Kivy-based Barcode Scanner Application
-A Kivy based scanner application to scan barcodes and input its data into a Google Sheet spreadsheet.
+A Python application to allow the user to keep stock of inventory.
+The barcodes of items are scanned using the device’s camera and options are provided to either add or remove the number of items in a Google Spreadsheet.
+Though this repository is aimed to be a flexible as possible, the application was designed to fulfill the purpose of Al Yasat Marbles and Granites Factory LLC.